emilsvennesson/shed/documents/assignments/sdd.md

 - **Model**

  ![ModelDesign](Photos/ModelDesignUML.png)
-  This module is the Facade pattern, it provides a simpler interface to a complex subsystem. this will be the only connection that is accessible outside of the model package.
+  This module is the Facade pattern, it provides a simpler interface to a complex subsystem. this will be the only connection that is accessible outside the model package.
   The model uses all the different packages of the backend and represents a simpler way of using them.

   Relation to Domain model